Bill Kenwright: Personal life

 Kenwright was married to actress Anouska Hempel from 1978 to 1980 and had a daughter and two grandchildren from his relationship with the actress Virginia Stride.
 Until Kenwright’s death in 2023, he was in a long-term relationship with the actress Jenny Seagrove, with the couple residing in London.
 The West End theatre publicist Adam Kenwright is his nephew who runs advertising and marketing company aka.

 Death

 Everton provided a short update on Kenwright's health on 12 October 2023 saying in a statement: "Following a diagnosis at the beginning of August, Mr Kenwright underwent a major medical procedure six weeks ago to remove a cancerous tumour from his liver.
 The procedure was completely successful, but complications during surgery necessitated a prolonged period in an intensive care unit."
-Everton further went on to say: "his recovery which is expected to be lengthy, but complete."
+Everton further went on to say: "his recovery...is expected to be lengthy, but complete."
 Kenwright died of liver cancer on 23 October 2023, at the age of 78.

-Following publication of his obituary in The Guardian, one reader posted the following anecdote underneath: "I haven't met Bill Kenwright since we were in the National Youth Theatre together in about 1963.
-His broad Merseyside accent caused such amusement that my vivid memory during our production of Richard III at the long-gone Scala Theatre, was of the cast waiting for his line as Third Messenger, either over the intercom or our crowding into the wings to catch it.
-Hard to do phonetic justice in print to his flat-vowelled news that 'By sudd'n fludds, Buckin-gum's ahhmee is dispehhhrsed 'n' scatta'd'."

 On 26 October 2023, theatres across the UK dimmed their lights for two minutes to mark Kenwright's death.